Go directly to product information

 In stock

-This powerful oregano is harvested on the island of Crete, where the mountain slopes are bathed in a carpet of flowering herbs in summer.
-The flavor is so concentrated that it's best used sparingly.
+This powerful oregano was picked on the island of Crete, the island where the mountain slopes are colored by a carpet of flowering herbs in the summer.
+The flavor is so concentrated that it is advisable to use the oregano sparingly.
 Give your pizza, egg dish, or salad a boost with this unique herb.

-Note: The oregano leaves may be (considerably) finer than those shown in the image!
-Grade: 2-5 mm
+Note: the oregano leaves can be (considerably) finer than those shown in the image!
+Grading: 2-5 mm

-Oregano is the popular name for wild marjoram, a plant in the Lamiaceae family.
-Its use on pizza and in salads in Italian and Greek cuisines, especially in combination with tomatoes and eggplant, is renowned.
-However, oregano is used not only in European cuisine, but also in Latin American dishes.
+Oregano is the popular name for marjoram, a plant belonging to the mint family.
+Its use on pizza and in salads in Italian and Greek cuisine is famous, especially in combination with tomato and eggplant.
+However, oregano is not used solely in European cuisine, but also in Latin American cuisine.

 Like true marjoram (Origanum majorana), oregano is woody.
-The leaves are larger, have a stem, are slightly hairy, and green on both sides.
-Oregano is usually harvested "on the stem."
-That's why many oregano products contain both stem and leaf.
+The leaves are larger, have a stalk, are slightly hairy, and are green on both sides.
+Oregano is usually harvested 'on the stem'.
+That is why the stem and leaf are processed together in many oregano products.

-This isn't the case with our oregano; the leaves are stripped from the stems after harvesting.
+This is not the case with our oregano; the leaves are stripped from the stems after harvesting.
 Moreover, our oregano is harvested early in the summer, shortly before flowering, when the leaves are at their most flavorful.
-This wild-growing oregano, known in Crete as rígani, naturally and thanks to the careful harvesting and processing methods, has a more powerful and broader flavor palette than dried, cultivated oregano, but is also more potent than fresh oregano.
+This wild-growing oregano, known as rígani in Crete, naturally possesses a more powerful and broader flavor profile than dried, cultivated oreganos, both naturally and through the careful method of harvesting and processing, but is also more potent than fresh oregano.

 Therefore, use it to give a dish (hot or cold) a boost.
-Use this wild oregano more sparingly than you might be used to.
+Be more sparing with this wild oregano than you might be accustomed to.
 Prevent the strong flavor of this wild oregano from overpowering other flavor components.
-The more delicate the dish, the more it might be worth considering using marjoram instead of oregano. rule of thumb this includes:
+Incidentally, the more delicate the dish, the more it is worth considering using marjoram instead of oregano. rule of thumb in addition is:

-The taste and smell of oregano is determined by carvacrol (spicy and bitter), thymol (thyme), myrcene (
+The taste and smell of oregano are determined by carvacrol (spicy and bitter), thymol (thyme), myrcene (pepperig) and sabinene.
+The latter provides the sweet notes.

 Usage

-As strange as it may sound, oregano lends itself not only to savory dishes but also to sweet dishes, even ice cream or yogurt.
-A favorite use, however, is for oregano combined with garlic and lemon, for example, as a flavoring for (fatty) lamb, and on or in egg dishes.
+As strange as it may sound, oregano lends itself not only to savory dishes but also to sweet dishes, even in ice cream or yogurt.
+A favorite application, however, is oregano in combination with garlic and lemon, for example as a flavoring for (fatty) lamb, and on or in egg dishes.

-Add dried oregano at the very last minute.
-The best time to add dried herbs is no more than ten minutes before the end of cooking.
-This is enough time for the leaves to reabsorb moisture and release their flavor into the dish.
+Add dried oregano only at the last moment.
+The best time to add dried herbs is at most ten minutes before the end of cooking.
+That is sufficient for the leaves to reabsorb moisture and transfer the flavor to the dish.

-Did you know that the flavor of these dried herbs is best developed when soaked in oil for a while, allowing them to absorb their flavors?
-Then, you cook with this aromatic oil.
+Did you know that the flavor of these dried herbs comes out best when you let the herbs absorb moisture in oil for a while, so that they can transfer their flavor to the oil?
+Then cook with this aromatic oil.

 Features:

-- 100% dried leaf (ripped) of the Origanum vulgare - wild
+• 100% dried leaf (stripped) of Origanum vulgare - wild

 Assortment